Celine Dion Shares Beautiful Throwback Picture With Her Late Father On What Would Have Been His 95th Birthday

 “Papa, you would have been 95 years old today.
 I think of you and I love you. – Celine.”

-Dion’s army over over two million followers were clearly touched by the picture as it gained over 159,000 likes as well as 1,660 comments.
-Many of Celine’s fans applauded the singer for being so candid and raw about her personal life while others were sure to send the singer well-wishes.
+Dion’s army of over 2 million followers was clearly touched by the picture, as it gained over 159,000 likes as well as 1,660 comments.
+Many of Celine’s fans applauded the singer for being so candid and raw about her personal life, while others were sure to send the singer well-wishes.

 “So much joy in your life but so much pain too.
 Everything works out in the end though.”